sweco-semkni/origo-server/README.md

 node uninstall_windowsservice.js

+### Create a Docker image with Origo server

+You can create a Docker image with origo server in it.
+Run the following command from the origo-server directory to do so:

+docker build -t origo-server .

 ### Current services provided

 Basic configuration needed in conf/config.js and/or conf/dbconfig.js.
 More information about configuration can be found in the [CONFIG.md](https://github.com/origo-map/origo-server/blob/master/CONFIG.md) file.